-We will be conducting field team meetings to review best practices for limiting the spread of the virus.
+We will be utilizing best practices for limiting the spread of the virus.
 We have also paused some projects for the time being.

 In the office:

-Our office is temporarily closed – It will remain closed for this week and possibly more, the situation is fluid and we will adjust as needed.
+Our office is temporarily closed – It will remain closed until it is safe to return, the situation is fluid and we will adjust as needed.
 We will have a single staff member in the office covering our main phone line and working hard to connect you to any team members you need to reach.
 If you aren’t able to connect, please leave a message and our team will get it passed along ASAP.
 If we have the ability to meet virtually or via conference call, we will.

 Working from Home:

-Our office staff will work from home beginning on Monday (3/16), and will continue to do so until it is deemed safe to return.
+Our office staff began working from home on Monday (3/16), and will continue to do so until it is deemed safe to return.
 The best method of communication during this time is via email or cell phone.
 If you do not have your teams’ cell phone numbers and you want to talk to them on the phone, please call the office and one of our team members will help you connect.
 All voicemails left on our office extensions will be forwarded to the team members’ email.

 We will be utilizing Zoom virtual meetings for video conference calls and screen sharing, to help us continue to move projects forward.
-We are still open to in-person meetings (while permitted) if all parties agree, but request that all parties do thier best to and practice social distancing.
+We are still open to in-person meetings (while permitted) if all parties agree, but request that all parties do their best to practice social distancing and wear masks.

 If a Melton employee is meeting with or near someone that they feel is sick, they are empowered to constructively leave the meeting to protect their health.
 This practice is to be followed in all circumstances whether with a client, co-worker, supplier, trade partner, etc.